framing/ng-tasknas-demo/how to build tasknas.md

 now we have the dashboard screen, but we have to do 3 things!

 1. import the dashboard module
-2. add dashborad as a child route of the app
+2. add dashboard as a child route of the app
 3. re-direct to that route when we load the app

 first, import the dashboard module